finbourne/lusid-sdk-java-preview/sdk/docs/LegalEntitiesApi.md

     String idTypeCode = "idTypeCode_example"; // String | Code of the legal entity identifier type.
     String code = "code_example"; // String | Code of the legal entity under specified identifier type's scope and code.
 This together with stated identifier type uniquely              identifies the legal entity.
     List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the legal entities properties to delete.
 These take the format              {domain}/{scope}/{code} e.g. \"LegalEntity/CompanyDetails/Role\".
 Each property must be from the \"LegalEntity\" domain.
 Properties or identifiers not specified in request will not be changed.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete time-variant properties from.
-The property must exist at the specified 'effectiveAt' datetime.
-If the 'effectiveAt' is not provided or is              before the time-variant property exists then a failure is returned.
-Do not specify this parameter if any of              the properties to delete are perpetual. try {
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete the properties.
+Defaults to the current LUSID system datetime if not specified.
+Must not include an effective datetime of properties are perpetual. try {
       DeletedEntityResponse result = apiInstance.deleteLegalEntityProperties(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt);
       System.out.println(result);